torusresearch/CustomAuth/README.md

 [![npm version](https://badge.fury.io/js/%40toruslabs%2Fcustomauth.svg)](https://badge.fury.io/js/%40toruslabs%2Fcustomauth)
 ![npm](https://img.shields.io/npm/dw/@toruslabs/customauth)

+> [Web3Auth](https://web3auth.io) is where passwordless auth meets non-custodial key infrastructure for Web3 apps and wallets.
+By aggregating OAuth (Google, Twitter, Discord) logins, different wallets and innovative Multi Party Computation (MPC) - Web3Auth provides a seamless login experience to every user on your application.
 ## Introduction

 This repo allows web applications to directly retrieve keys stored on the Torus Network.
 The attestation layer for the Torus Network is generalizable, below is an example of how to access keys via the SDK via Google.

+## 🩹 Examples

+Checkout the example of `CustomAuth` in our [examples directory.](https://github.com/torusresearch/CustomAuth/tree/master/examples)

+## 💬 Troubleshooting and Discussions

+- Have a look at our [GitHub Discussions](https://github.com/Web3Auth/Web3Auth/discussions?discussions_q=sort%3Atop) to see if anyone has any questions or issues you might be having.
+- Checkout our [Troubleshooting Documentation Page](https://web3auth.io/docs/troubleshooting) to know the common issues and solutions
+- Join our [Discord](https://discord.gg/web3auth) to join our community and get private integration support or help with your integration.

 ## Features